 However, it’s not an all-or-nothing decision when it comes to Roth vs. traditional.
 You might consider contributing some to each option if you have the opportunity.

-Whichever 401k plan you choose for your retirement investment — whether traditional, Roth or both — it’s wise to contribute as much as you can now to enable you to have more lifestyle choices later.
+Whichever 401k plan you choose for your retirement investment — whether traditional, Roth or both –contribute as much as you can now so you’ll have more choices with your retirement money later.